 (B) violations and suspected violations of the Seattle Cascades Code of Conduct.
 Reports shall be made to any member of the Board.
 The Board will determine the appropriate designee(s), including appointment of appropriate Board members to a specially formed committee, for the conduct of an investigation or other further action.

 To ensure that anyone affiliated with the Seattle Cascades has the ability to report concerns, complaints and issues anonymously to the Seattle Cascades, the organization has established on its website a Whistleblower page, an anonymous, Web-based mechanism enabling anyone to report their concerns directly to Designated Representative(s) of President of the Northwest Youth Music Association Board of Directors.
-Individuals may also choose send an e-mail directly to , which is managed by the Seattle Cascades organization, and monitored by the same Designated Representative(s) as the online form.
+Individuals may also choose send an e-mail directly to email@example.com, which is managed by the Seattle Cascades organization, and monitored by the same Designated Representative(s) as the online form.
 This capability is featured prominently on our website as is this Whistleblower Policy.
 The President of the Board of the Directors is fully empowered to investigate each reported concern, as described in the section below.

 III.
 INVESTIGATION AND CONFIDENTIALITY

 The Northwest Youth Music Association Board of Directors (Board), upon recommendation of the appropriate Board committee or other designee, has the authority to retain such outside investigators and experts as it deems necessary or appropriate to assist with any investigation or any other acts associated with the issues or concerns raised.